Helping High School Students Manage Anxiety

 - Go Easy on Tutoring.
 Some students need tutors to do well in school.
 However, sometimes we see students sign up for a rigorous honors or advanced placement class with the intention of working with a tutor from the outset just to get through the course.
 If you feel you need a tutor to survive a more rigorous course, then this is a sign that the course is too challenging and you should move to a more appropriate level.
-Likewise, preparation for the SAT or ACT should not be a yearlong endeavor since test scores will only increase so much (and there are many test optional colleges for those whose scores do not reflect their abilities).
+Likewise, preparation for the SAT or ACT should not be a yearlong endeavor since test scores will only increase so much (and most colleges are test-optional for those whose scores do not reflect their abilities).

 - Risk of Drugs and Alcohol.
 With increased anxiety, students sometimes turn to binge drinking or drug use in high school for a release.
-The risks are the short-term impaired judgment, but also accidents, alcohol poisoning and assaults can occur.
+The risks are short-term impaired judgment, but accidents, alcohol poisoning, and assaults also can occur.
 If you find yourself looking forward to drinking or getting high to cope, it is time to ask for help.

 - Sleep, Exercise, Eat Right and Relax.
 Teens need nine hours of sleep a night though few get that much.
 A lack of sleep defeats the purpose of taking all the tough courses and test prep.
 You won’t retain what you learn, your attention will drift and deprivation can result in moodiness and depression.
 Students who don’t play sports should find some kind of physical activity they enjoy—even if it is just a walk home from school or a walk around the block.
 Avoiding excessive junk food and finding time to relax with family and friends are equally important.